-Vitamin D: Also known as calciferol which is actually a hormone; a nutrient important for absorbing and regulating calcium and phosphorus levels.
-Sunlight, fortified products, or supplements are usually necessary in order to get the required amounts of daily vitamin D.
+Vitamin D: Also known as calciferol which is a hormone.
+It is a nutrient important for absorbing and regulating calcium and phosphorus levels.
+Sunlight, fortified products, or supplements are usually necessary to get the required daily vitamin D amounts.

-Weight-bearing exercise: Types of activity that places weight on certain bones; necessary for bone growth; examples are walking, dancing, and stair-climbing.
+Weight-bearing exercise: Types of activity that place weight on certain bones; necessary for bone growth; examples are walking, dancing, and stair-climbing.

-Z-score: Matches your bone mineral density with individuals of the same age, gender and ethnicity.
+Z-score: DXA scan results in children and premenopausal women are measured in Z scores.
+Your bone mineral density is compared with individuals of the same age, gender, and ethnicity.
 It is used in children and premenopausal women.